Login

 Walk YOUR Way for Autism - Stepping in the Right Direction for Autism

-Join us on June 7th for Walk YOUR Way 2025!
-Together we will come together in NINE different locations across the province in-person and virtually to celebrate the Autistic community and continue to build understanding, acceptance and inclusion for Autistic individuals and the people who love them.
+On June 7, we will come together in NINE different locations across the province in-person and virtually to celebrate the Autistic community and continue to build understanding, acceptance and inclusion for Autistic individuals and the people who love them.

 Walk, run, skip, ride – do it YOUR way!
 Walk is an opportunity for autistics, families, and caregiver networks to gather as a community and support more than 32,000 Autistic individuals across Nova Scotia.